Electric Transformers

 Step-down transformers have a turns ratio of less than 1, which means that the primary winding has more turns.
 These transformers convert the high voltage and low current input from the primary winding to a low voltage and high current output on the secondary winding.

-In the electricity distribution, the step-up transformers are situated in the power generating station while the step-down transformers are installed in the substations.
-This application can be further visualized by looking at the image below:
+In electricity distribution, step-up transformers are located at power generating stations, while step-down transformers are installed at substations.
+This application is further illustrated in the image below:

 Step-up transformers have a turns ratio greater than 1, which means that the secondary winding has more turns.
 These transformers convert the low voltage and high current input from the primary winding to a high voltage and low current output on the secondary winding.